QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

 $$ (eq:eq2)

- * Equation {eq}`eq:eq1`  requires the contract to deliver the promised level of discounted expected utility.
+ * Equation {eq}`eq:eq1`  requires the contract to deliver the promised discounted expected continuation utility.
  * Equation {eq}`eq:eq2`  is the **incentive
-compatibility** constraint that requires that the agent choose to deliver the amount of effort called for in the contract.
+compatibility** constraint that requires that the agent chooses to deliver the amount of effort called for by the contract.

 Let $v(w)$ be the value to the principal associated with promising discounted utility $w$ to the agent.